-PARENTS ADVISORY COMMITTEE (PAC)
+T. PARENTS ADVISORY COMMITTEE (PAC)

-All Saints of St. John Vianney Parents Advisory Committee functions in an advisory capacity.
-Its purpose is to represent the parents of all children enrolled in the school and to support and assist the principal and teachers with fund raising, financial matters, and public relations.
+All Saints' Parents Advisory Committee functions in an advisory capacity.
+Its purpose is to represent the parents of all children enrolled in the school and to support and assist the principal and teachers with fundraising, financial matters, and public relations.
 Any parent may apply for a three-year term on the Committee at the year's end.
 Meetings are held monthly, except June and July.

-The PAC's function is to assist the school with fundraising, financial matters, and public relations.
+\The PAC's function is to assist the school with fundraising, financial matters, and public relations.
 Any concerns regarding teachers, staff, and the students' academic and social matters are handled within the school and not by any member of the PAC.